fp-santos/fp-santos.github.io/_pages/positions.md

 * Conduct independent research in the area(s) of multi-agent systems simulation, multi-agent reinforcement learning and game theory;
 * Develop new (optimized) computational models and systematically evaluate them locally and in high performance computing clusters;
 * Read scientific literature and creatively suggest new research directions grounded in recent articles, in connection with cooperation, indirect reciprocity, reputation systems and multi-agent reinforcement learning;
-* Present research results at international conferences and workshops and, in collaboration  with the supervisor, write research articles to be published in academic journals and book chapters;
+* Present research results at international conferences and workshops and, in collaboration  with the supervisors, write research articles to be published in academic journals and book chapters;
 * Be an active member of our research community, participate in regular meetings and collaborate with other researchers at the Informatics Institute;
 * Assist in teaching activities and/or supervising students.
 * Complete and defend a PhD thesis within the official appointment duration of four years.